sangeerthan99/Movie-app/README.md

-# Movie-app
+# Movie-Metro
-this is a movie db app , i just create it for practice purpose
+his is a Movie Database app which gives idea about the movies and their ratings using TMDB API Database